A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 Restaurants, bar, service

 The hotel restaurant offers contemporary Berlin cuisine, regional produce, breakfast service until 11am at weekends.
-No signature chef or star, but an honest menu that bets on Brandenburg vegetables and Baltic fish.
-The bar serves classic cocktails in a brick-and-leather setting.
-For fine dining, we head out: Rutz (2★ Michelin) fifteen minutes by taxi, Tim Raue (2★) twenty.
+No signature chef or star, but an honest menu banking on Brandenburg vegetables and Baltic fish.
+The bar serves classic cocktails in a setting of bricks and leather.
+For grand tables, we head out: Rutz (2 Michelin stars) fifteen minutes by taxi, Tim Raue (2 stars) twenty.

 Highlights